traderjoe-xyz/launchpeg/README.md

-# LaunchPEG
+# Launchpeg

 This repository contains two [ERC721A](https://github.com/chiru-labs/ERC721A) implementations:
-- **LaunchPeg** implements a fair and gas efficient NFT launch mechanism in three phases: dutch auction, allowList mint and public sale.
+- **Launchpeg** implements a fair and gas efficient NFT launch mechanism in three phases: dutch auction, allowList mint and public sale.
-- **FlatLaunchPeg** implements a simple minting NFT contract with an allowList and public sale phase.
+- **FlatLaunchpeg** implements a simple minting NFT contract with an allowList and public sale phase.

 Both contracts implement [BatchReveal](https://github.com/tubby-cats/batch-nft-reveal) developed by Tubby Cats.
 This is an on-chain shuffling algorithm used to reveal NFTs in batches.